mpacer/jupytercon2018/config/proposal.md

 to do today, JupyterLab introduces new configuration systems and user-friendly interfaces for setting those configuration values.

-The talk will be organised around concrete examples to illustrate the ideas needed to use, understand, and  Jupyter's configuration system rather than describing high-level concepts.
-This will involve case studies of a number of Jupyter libraries, including `nbconvert`, the `notebook` server, `jupyterlab-latex`, or `traitlets.config`, amongst others.
+The talk will be organised around concrete examples and demos to illustrate the ideas needed to use, understand, and debug Jupyter's configuration system.
+Some topics will be demonstrations of Jupyterlab UIs, while others will show the role of configuration across a number of Jupyter libraries, including `nbconvert`, the `notebook` server, `jupyterlab-latex`, and `traitlets.config`.

 We will discuss topics such as: